chanakaU/assignment-qa/README.md

 5. To run the tests enter in vscode terminal: `npm run test`

    Wait for the  ✨Magic ✨

+6. To see the execution results: `npx playwright show-report`

 Test will run on Chrome, firefox and Safari browsers, on parallel(UI Tests) by default.
 Update playwright config if you need to run on other browsers.